ExabeamLabs/CIMLibrary/ActivityTypes/ftp-start.md

 Description
 -----------
-A FTP network session was initiated
+An FTP network session was initiated

 Parameters
 ----------